LANDIS-II-Foundation/Extension-Social-Climate-Fire/Supporting R Code/Spread_Commit/readme.md

 ![](Spread_commit_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-We also have a fuel map representing landscape level fuels for the study area as well as an uphill azimuth map and a slope map (used to calculate the direction of spread)
+We also have a fuel map representing landscape level fuels for the study area, as well as an uphill azimuth map and a slope map (used to calculate the direction of windspeed)

 ``` r
 ### Here is an outline raster.